Research and Mentoring

 The University of Florida College of Medicine Internal Medicine residency welcomes applications from students of AOA-approved Osteopathic Medical Schools.
 We strongly encourage candidates to arrange elective rotations at UF in Internal Medicine or its subspecialties to familiarize yourself with our program.
 Additionally, our residents are able to fulfill their AOA requirements for licensure if needed.

 The University of Florida Department of Medicine welcomes residency applications from outside the United States.
 Please be advised that the University of Florida College of Medicine will only sponsor J-1 (visitor exchange) visas.
 Resident aliens who already have permanent work authorization are welcome to apply.
 All applications must be filed through the Electronic Residency Application System (ERAS).
 Of particular importance for all international graduates, we require a score of 250 or greater on the USMLE Step 2 and at least one year of formal post-graduate clinical training.
-Failure to meet either of these criteria will exclude you from the interview process.
+Failure to meet either of these criteria will likely exclude you from the interview process.
 We will accept applicants up to 5-years out of medical school who have consistent clinical experience.
 It is up to 2-years out of medical school with intermittent clinical experience.